Warranty & Service··20 min read

 Common Mistakes

 Mistake 1 — Using a generic QR generator.
-Services like QR Code Generator, QRStuff, or the QR output from a design tool create codes that point to a static URL owned by the generator's platform.
-If you cancel your subscription, the codes break.
-If the platform shuts down, the codes break.
-Every QR code on every shipped unit must point to a URL you own and control permanently.
-Use a platform that hosts the redirect infrastructure under your own domain or a durable third-party URL, and document the dependency before signing a contract.
+Services like QR Code Generator, QRStuff, or the QR output from a design tool create codes pointing to URLs on the generator's own platform.
+If that subscription lapses or the service shuts down, every QR code on every shipped unit breaks.
+Codes must point to a URL you own and control permanently — either your own domain or a durable redirect layer under your control.
+Confirm this architecture in writing before signing any platform contract.
+The codes are permanent; the vendor relationship may not be.

 Mistake 2 — Stopping at SKU-level codes.
-As covered above, SKU-level codes require customers to type their serial number.
-That single added step is enough friction to cut completion rates by half.
-If you already have SKU-level codes deployed, the migration path is to introduce serialized codes on new production runs while keeping the SKU landing pages live for legacy units.
+SKU-level codes require customers to type their serial number.
+That single added field cuts completion rates roughly in half.
+If you already have SKU-level codes deployed, introduce serialized codes on new production runs while keeping existing SKU landing pages live for units already in the market.

 Mistake 3 — Too many form fields.
 Every field beyond name and email is a gamble against completion.
-Purchase date can be inferred from registration timing.
-Retailer name matters less than knowing the customer.
-Mailing address is valuable but not worth the 20% drop in completion that asking for it causes.
-Collect the minimum required to activate warranty terms, and capture additional data later through a post-registration sequence or a secondary opt-in.
+Purchase date, retailer, and mailing address all have value, but none is worth the 8–20% drop in completion each adds.
+Collect the minimum required to activate warranty terms at registration and gather additional data through post-registration email sequences, where the customer has more time and motivation to respond.

 Mistake 4 — Burying the QR code.
-QR placement is a packaging design decision, not an afterthought.
-Codes printed on the bottom of a box, inside a folded warranty booklet, or on a sticker obscured by shipping labels will not be found.
-Optimal placement is on the inside top of the box lid (visible on open), on a dedicated insert card that physically falls out when the product is removed, or on the product itself near the serial number label.
-The design goal is zero search effort — the customer sees the code as part of the unboxing experience.
+QR placement is a packaging design decision.
+Codes on the box bottom, inside folded warranty booklets, or obscured by shipping labels will not be found.
+Optimal placement is on the inside box lid, on a dedicated insert card that physically falls out when the product is removed, or on the product near the serial number label.
 See powerful unboxing design and digital packaging mistakes for placement guidance.

 Mistake 5 — No mobile optimization.
-A registration page built as a desktop form that "also works on mobile" will see 30–40 point drops in completion rate compared to a mobile-first build.
-Test your registration flow by actually scanning your QR code with a phone on a cellular connection.
-If the form takes more than 2 seconds to load, requires pinching to zoom, or has form fields that are hard to tap, the completion rate is lower than it should be.
+A desktop form that "also works on mobile" will see 30–40 point drops in completion rate.
+Test your registration flow by scanning your own QR code on a phone over cellular.
+If the page takes more than two seconds to load, requires pinch-to-zoom, or has small tap targets, you are leaving registrations on the table.

 Frequently Asked Questions